reharik/papers-jwt/README.md

-# passport-jwt
+# papers-jwt

-A [Passport](http://passportjs.org/) strategy for authenticating with a [JSON Web Token](http://jwt.io).
+A [papers](https://www.npmjs.com/package/papers) strategy for authenticating with a [JSON Web Token](http://jwt.io).

 This module lets you authenticate endpoints using a JSON web token.
 It is intended to be used to secure RESTful endpoints without sessions.

+This strategy was ported from [passport-jwt](https://www.npmjs.com/package/passport-jwt) to work with papers.
+My thanks to [Mike Nicholson](https://www.npmjs.com/~themikenicholson)

+This strategy works fine with KOA or KOA2 (via kao-convert)

 ## Install

-    npm install passport-jwt
+    npm install papers-jwt

 ## Usage